-Professor Shoaf is the author or editor of 13 books and 90 papers and reviews; he has delivered 75 public addresses (seven plenary) during his career; he has evaluated manuscripts for publication 61 times; and he has served as extramural referee in 60 Tenure and Promotion cases in the U.S., Canada, and Switzerland.
-He regularly publishes on Dante, Chaucer, the Gawain-poet, Thomas Usk, Shakespeare, Milton, and literary theory.
-His most recent scholarly book publication is Lucretius and Shakespeare on the Nature of Things (2014).
-His most recent article publication is “‘A pregnant argument’: Dante’s Comedy, Chaucer’s Troilus, Henryson’s Testament,” in Fleshly Things and Spiritual Matters: Studies on the Medieval Body in Honour of Margaret Bridges (ed.
-Nicole Nyffenegger and Katrin Rupp, 2011).
+Professor Shoaf is the author or editor of 13 books and 90 papers and reviews; he delivered 75 public addresses (seven plenary) during his career; he evaluated manuscripts for publication 61 times; and he served as extramural referee in 60 Tenure and Promotion cases in the U.S., Canada, and Switzerland.
+He regularly published on Dante, Chaucer, the Gawain-poet, Thomas Usk, Shakespeare, Milton, and literary theory.
+His most recent scholarly book publication was Lucretius and Shakespeare on the Nature of Things (2014).

 In December 1998, Professor Shoaf won his second Fellowship of the National Endowment for the Humanities (he held his first in 1983).
 In November and December 1999, he taught by invitation a special four-week seminar on Chaucer’s Troilus and Criseyde in the University of Berne (Switzerland).
 In 2004, he served as External Member of the Appointments Committee for the Chair in Medieval English Literature in the University of Geneva, Switzerland; in 2009 he served in the same capacity for the University of Bern in Switzerland.
 He spent fall term 2005 on a sabbatical.
 In May 2010, he was honored with two sessions at the International Congress of Medieval Studies, Western Michigan University, Kalamazoo, in recognition of his service to the profession as Editor of Exemplaria.